-Select a convenient mix area and protect the surface from spillage by covering it with a sheet of plastic and a layer of cardboard.
+Select a convenient mix area and protect the surface from spillage by covering with a sheet of plastic and a layer of cardboard.
 Be generous with the amount of space allocated for this function.
 The more comfortably your mixer works, the less likely you are to have a "mix error".
-Please refer to our Mix Station video on our website for more information.
+Please refer to the Mix Station video on our website.